-We have been covering privacy related software in our quest for best privacy provider for Windows operating systems.
-After a lot of research, we can conclude that best privacy system for Windows is one that combines one or more software with users’ own censorship.
+We have been covering privacy related software in our quest for the best privacy provider for Windows operating systems.
+After a lot of research, we can conclude that the best privacy system for Windows is one that combines one or more software with users’ own censorship.
 Signing off with your real name, for example, will give away your identity even if you are using a proxy like SpotFlux.

-There is no one single software that can help you stay anonymous on the Internet.
+There is no single software that can help you stay anonymous on the Internet.
 You will need to use a combo of software.
 For example, use JonDonym or JonDoFox for Firefox with Spotflux.
 We already have a review of Spotflux on The Windows Club.
-This article focusses JonDoFox, a privacy extension for Firefox and other browsers built upon Firefox.
+This article focusses on JonDoFox, a privacy extension for Firefox and other browsers built upon Firefox.
 There are some other extensions as well, such as DNT ME but they may add to obstructive browsing where you are already served with unwanted features on the Internet.

 JonDoFox Privacy Extension For Firefox

 I downloaded JonDoFox for Firefox and installed it to test and see what it actually does.
 It is obstructive only when you start Firefox for the first time.
 Upon initiating the browser, you get a screen that asks you to select a profile.
 If you already use multiple profiles, there is no problem for you.
 For people like me who use a single profile, it is a bit more of work: two more clicks to be precise.